 - Guide 1: How to Remove System-alert.clsecure.org from Windows.

-- Guide 2: Get rid of System-alert.clsecure.org from Mac OS X.
+- Guide 2: Get rid of System-alert.clsecure.org on Mac OS X.

-- Guide 3: Remove System-alert.clsecure.org from Google Chrome.
+- Guide 3: Remove System-alert.clsecure.org in Google Chrome.

 - Guide 4: Erase System-alert.clsecure.org from Mozilla Firefox.